area9innovation/fast/gringo/readme.md

 - Add error message when we have left recursion deep inside a choice

-- OK, we have strange loops with the number system, so we have to do different operators instead:
-		|>   for precedence increase

-  Implement this kind of expansion.
+- We have to do the other associative sequences to be able to get the correct Gringo grammar to work

 		*()  for left-associative star
 		+()  for left-associative plus